 So, Can You Prevent Poop Shivers?

 Maybe.
 "Usually when you have a very large bowel movement, or if you're straining a lot, the stimulation [of the vagus nerve] is the greatest," Dr. Sonpal says.

 Because your diet has a lot to do with the size and frequency of your stool, hypothetically, what you put on your plate can potentially prevent poop shivers.

-For example, if you eat enough fiber (think: fruits, veggies and whole grains) and gut-friendly probiotics (think: yogurt, kombucha and sauerkraut), your stool sessions will go more smoothly: You'll likely pass your poop more easily and more frequently, Dr. Sonpal says.
+For example, if you eat enough fiber (think: fruits, veggies and whole grains) and gut-friendly probiotics (think: yogurt, kombucha and sauerkraut), your stool sessions will go more smoothly.
+You also won't experiencing bad-smelling poops: You'll likely pass poop more easily and more frequently, Dr. Sonpal says.
 That means, in theory, you'll probably bear down less during bowel movements, which in turn results in less stimulation of the vagus nerve and fewer poop chills, he explains.

 Of course, this may not work for everyone.
 But if you're trying to give the poop shivers the slip, this strategy is worth a shot, Dr. Sonpal says.
 Plus, getting in the habit of eating ample amounts of fiber and probiotics is great for your overall health.

 150 Characters Max